Japan’s top court rules forced sterilisation law unconstitutional

 However, survivors say that was too little to match the severity of their suffering and took their fight to court.

-Regional courts have mostly agreed in recent years that the eugenics law constituted a violation of Japan’s constitution.
+Regional courts have mostly agreed in recent years that the eugenics law was a violation of Japan’s constitution.

 However, judges have been divided on whether claims are valid beyond the 20-year statute of limitations.

-Some have said that applying such limitations was extremely cruel and unfair, ordering the state to pay damages.
-But others dismissed cases, saying the window for pursuing damages had closed.
+Some ordered the state to pay damages but others dismissed cases, saying the window for pursuing damages had closed.

-“The ruling will hopefully pave the way for active steps to be taken by the government to eliminate the kind of eugenic mentality that it created,” Kita’s lawyer, Naoto Sekiya, told AFP before Wednesday’s ruling.
+Prime Minister Fumio Kishida said the government would “swiftly pay damages based on the finalised ruling” and discuss “the new ways in which (victims) can be compensated”.

+The government “sincerely apologises” for the policy that “trampled on the human dignity” of victims, Kishida said, adding he would meet survivors in coming weeks to listen “face-to-face to their stories of suffering”.